 See example of the total charges over 5 years

 Unicorn is an established fund manager with significant experience in both the AIM market and in managing UK small-cap portfolios.
-The team has been investing in AIM for over two decades and also manage the UK’s largest AIM VCT.
+The team has been investing in AIM for over two decades and also manages the UK’s largest AIM VCT.

-Unicorn believes it is well placed to manage an AIM IHT Service, particularly given the strong overlap with its other mandates, which should provide the service with valuable perspective.
+Unicorn appears well placed to manage an AIM IHT Service, particularly given the strong overlap with its other investment mandates, which should provide the service with valuable perspective.